avkonst/hookstate/README.md

 The above will rerender only when the result of the aggregation is changed.
 This allows to achieve advanced optimizations for rendering of various aggregated views.

-The second argument of the `transform` callback is defined and equals to the result of the last transform call, when the `transform` is called to checks if the component should rerender.
+The second argument of the `transform` callback is defined and equals to the result of the last transform call, when the `transform` is called by Hookstate to check if the component should rerender.
 If the core `Prerender` plugin is enabled and the result of the transform is the same as the last result, Hooks state will skip rerendering of the component.
 This is used by `EqualsPrerender` [plugin](#plugins), which works with complex data structures the same way as we optimized using primitive result number.

 ## Plugins